SantaJack-cmyk/Build-a-Custom-MacOS-Dock/README.md

 **Putting it all together**

 17. Create a Jamf Policy and name it
-18. Attach the 2 packages we just created (or 3+ if you have weblocs in your script):
+18. Attach Dockutil and the Buildadockagent.pkg we just created (or more if you have weblocs in your script):

   #1.
 Dockutil-3.0.2.pkg
   #2.
 Buildadockagent.pkg